veganaize/closure-compiler/Flags-and-Options.md

 # Output

 **--assume_function_wrapper**
 Enable additional optimizations based on the assumption that the output will be wrapped with a function wrapper\.
 This flag is used to indicate that "global" declarations will not actually be global but instead isolated to the compilation unit\.
-This enables additional optimizations\.
+This enables additional optimizations\. \(default: false\)

 **--debug**
 Enable debugging options\.
-Property renaming uses long mangled names which can be mapped back to the original name\.
+Property renaming uses long mangled names which can be mapped back to the original name\. \(default: false\)

 **--export_local_property_definitions**
-Generates export code for local properties marked with @export
+Generates export code for local properties marked with @export \(default: false\)

 **--formatting [PRETTY_PRINT | PRINT_INPUT_DELIMITER | SINGLE_QUOTES]**
 Specifies which formatting options, if any, should be applied to the output JS\.
 Options: PRETTY_PRINT, PRINT_INPUT_DELIMITER, SINGLE_QUOTES

 **--generate_exports**
-Generates export code for those marked with @export
+Generates export code for those marked with @export \(default: false\)

 **--isolation_mode [NONE | IIFE]**
 If set to IIFE the compiler output will follow the form:
                                                                                         \(function\(\)\{%output%\}\)\.call\(this\);
-                                                                                      Options: NONE, IIFE
+                                                                                      Options: NONE, IIFE \(default: NONE\)

 **--output_wrapper VAL**
 Interpolate output into this string at the place denoted by the marker token %output%\.
 Use marker token %output|jsstring% to do js string escaping on the output\.
-Consider using the \-\-isolation_mode flag instead\.
+Consider using the \-\-isolation_mode flag instead\. \(default: \)

 **--output_wrapper_file VAL**
 <sub><sup>*Not supported by the JavaScript version*</sup></sub>
 Loads the specified file and passes the file contents to the \-\-output_wrapper flag, replacing the value if it exists\.
-This is useful if you want special characters like newline in the wrapper\.
+This is useful if you want special characters like newline in the wrapper\. \(default: \)

 **--rename_prefix_namespace VAL**
 Specifies the name of an object that will be used to store all non\-extern globals